luisbt07/messager-django/README.md

 If you want to access the application, just go to http://0.0.0.0:8000/messager \
 #### Monitoring
-If you want to monitore the other containers:
+You may want to monitor the other containers:

     docker logs -f messager-redis
     docker logs -f messaging-worker